thiagobrez/react-native-template-pro/README.md

 ### Roadmap

+---

 - [x] Integrate mobile database
+- [ ] Build a generic API over the database
 - [ ] Fully integrate react-navigation to redux
 - [ ] Add more reusable components

 ### Contributing

+---

-This is an initial release, feel free to submit your issues or PRs!
+This is an initial release, feel free to submit your issues or PR's!

 ### License

+---

 MIT